m88i/nexus-operator/README.md

 If you're running on Minikube, take a look in the article ["Set up Ingress on Minikube with the NGINX Ingress Controller"](https://kubernetes.io/docs/tasks/access-application-cluster/ingress-minikube/)

-If you've deployed the NGINX Ingress controller, you might see `413 ERROR - Entity too large` in uploading the artifacts to the nexus server.
+If you've deployed the [NGINX Ingress controller](https://kubernetes.io/docs/tasks/access-application-cluster/ingress-minikube/), you might see [`413 ERROR - Entity too large`](https://github.com/kubernetes/ingress-nginx/issues/4825) in uploading the artifacts to the Nexus server.

- You would need to enter the maximum size allowed for the data packet in the configMap for the controller.
+You would need to enter the maximum size allowed for the data packet in the `configMap` for the controller.

-If you've deployed the Ingress controller in minikube it'll be available in the `kube-system` namespace
+If you've deployed the Ingress controller in Minikube it'll be available in the `kube-system` namespace

 ```
 $ kubectl get deploy -n kube-system